 3.1 Shrimp physiological state and pathogen analysis

 After thirty days, the same batches of larvae were divided into two groups.
 After a sixty-day culture period, both groups of shrimp were found to be in a good state of health.
-However, the factory-reared group was evaluated as “good”, with approximately one kilogram of dead shrimp in the factory pond every day.
-In contrast, the greenhouse-reared shrimp was evaluated as “very good”, as there were no dead shrimp every day.
-The production of the greenhouse-reared shrimp was 2.5 kg/m2, while the production of the factory-reared shrimp was 4 kg/m2.
-Additionally, the body sizes of the greenhouse-reared shrimp were significantly larger than those of the factory-reared shrimp (P<0.05).
-Furthermore, no pathogens, such as EHP, VPAHPND, IHHNV, and WSSV, were detected.
+However, the aquaponic-reared group was evaluated as “good”, with approximately one kilogram of dead shrimp in the aquaponic pond every day.
+In contrast, the greenhouse-reared shrimp had no death and was evaluated as “very good”.
+The production of the greenhouse-reared shrimp was 2.5 kg/m2, while the production of the aquaponic-reared shrimp produced 4 kg/m2.
+Furthermore, the body sizes of the greenhouse-reared shrimp were significantly larger than those of the aquaponic-reared shrimp (P<0.05).
+Additionally, no pathogens, such as EHP, VPAHPND, IHHNV, and WSSV, were detected.